-Given with local correlations in the data space, we then calculated the minimum Euclidean distance between a normalized input vector X containing missing and non-missing components and the referent vector of the SOM unit, ref^u using a similarity function (Chapman and Charantonis, 2017).
+One of the important steps was the assignment of each input vector to a specific SOM unit, u, shown on the right-hand side of Fig. 2.
+To do this, we calculated the minimum Euclidean distance between a normalized input vector X containing missing and non-missing components and the referent vector of the SOM unit, refu using a similarity function (Chapman and Charantonis, 2017).
 The similarity function is defined as:

-$$sim(X, ref^u) = \sum{i \in non-missing} \left(1 + \sum{j \in missing} \left(cor{i,j}^u \right)^2 \right) \times \sqrt{(X_i - ref_i^u)^2}, \tag{2}$$

-Where X_i is the non-missing data in X, ref_i^u is the mean of all training data in the SOM unit u.
-After determining the most appropriate SOM unit, the missing values in the input vector were extracted from the corresponding referent vector, providing the in-filled data, Dataset 3 (Fig. 2).
+$$\operatorname{sim}(X, \operatorname{\boldsymbol{ref}}^{u}) = \sum{i \in \operatorname{non-missing}} \left( 1 + \sum{j \in \operatorname{missing}} \left( \operatorname{cor}{i,j}^{u} \right)^{2} \right) \\ \times \sqrt{\left(X{i} - \operatorname{\boldsymbol{ref}}{i}^{u}\right)^{2}}, \qquad (1)$$ where $X_i$ is the non-missing data in X, refui is the mean of all training data in the SOM unit u, and corui,j is the local correlation matrix between the missing variables and available variables over all the observed training data within the SOM unit u.

-2.3 Validation of SOM-based infilling technique
+2.3 Validation of the SOM-based infilling technique

-For mooring data, a failed mooring/instrument often results in a block of data being lost until the next deployment.
-To simulate this effect, we withhold temperature data at one site for 150 days from 1/1/2020 to 30/5/2020, which is roughly the length of one deployment cycle.
-We utilize temperature data at the other two sites to identify the best matching SOM units, to fill in the withholding data.
-At NRSROT, the R2 and the root-mean-square-error (RMSE) between withheld and filled temperature data are 0.70 and 0.61°C, respectively; at WATR10, these values are 0.86 and 0.39°C, and at WATR20, they are 0.91 and 0.58°C, as shown in Figure 3.
-Furthermore, we evaluate the ability of the SOM to reconstruct extreme temperature patterns.
-As shown in Figure S5, a comparison of the observed and SOM-derived temperatures at WATR20 during the validation period (January 1 to May 30, 2020) highlights this capability.
-Black crosses in both panels denote days identified as marine cold spells (MCS), defined as periods where temperatures fall below the 10th percentile for at least five consecutive days (Hobday et al., 2016).
-SOM-derived temperatures successfully captured three bottom-intensified MCS events as in observations, demonstrating the method's reliability in reconstructing extreme cold temperature patterns.
+For mooring data, a failed mooring or instrument often results in a block of data being lost until the next deployment.
+To simulate this effect, we withhold temperature data at one site for 150 d from 1 January to 30 May 2020, which is roughly the length of one deployment cycle.
+We utilize temperature data at the other two sites to identify the bestmatching SOM units and to fill in the withholding data.
+At NRSROT, the $R^2$ and the root mean square error (RMSE) between withheld and filled temperature data are 0.70 and 0.61 °C, respectively.
+At WATR10, these values are 0.86 and 0.39 °C, and at WATR20 they are 0.91 and 0.58 °C, as shown in Fig. 3.
+Furthermore, we evaluate the ability of the SOM method to reconstruct extreme temperature patterns.
+As shown in Fig. S5, a comparison of the observed and SOMderived temperatures at WATR20 during the validation period (1 January to 30 May 2020) highlights this ability.
+The black crosses in both panels denote days identified as marine cold spells, which are defined as periods where temperatures fall below the 10th percentile for at least 5 consecutive days (Hobday et al., 2016).
+SOM-derived temperatures successfully captured three bottom-intensified MCS events as in the observations, demonstrating the method's reliability in reconstructing extreme cold temperature patterns.

-To assess potential overfitting, the SOM was tested on a separate period, spanning January 10 to June 8, 2012, with 150 days withheld from training.
-The resulting root mean square error (RMSE) values were 0.41°C at NRSROT, 0.36°C at WATR10, and 0.55°C at WATR20.
-If we repeat this process and validate the method against data included in training dataset, we obtain RMSE figures similar to those obtained from withheld data, indicating that the SOM method is not overfitting the dataset.
+To assess potential overfitting, the SOM method was tested on a separate period spanning the time from 10 January to 8 June 2012, with 150 d withheld from training.
+The resulting RMSE values were 0.41 °C at NRSROT, 0.36 °C at WATR10, and 0.55 °C at WATR20.
+If we repeat this process and validate the method against the data included in the training dataset, we obtain RMSE figures similar to those obtained from the withheld data, indicating that the SOM method does not overfit the dataset.